-6.1.1.3 Bitrate or Bitrate Index
+6.1.1.5 Representation ID or Bitrate

-Finally, as a given content stream might only be available via multicast at certain bit rates, the bit rate also needs to be included in the URL.
-Instead of including the bit rate of the encoding itself in the URL, it is also possible to use a bit rate identifier or bit rate index.
-For example, if an operate provides video streams at 5 bit rates it might use 5 values to represent these 5 bit rates more abstractly (e.g., 1=lowest, 2=low, 3=medium, 4=high, 5=highest).
-This has the advantage of allowing the actual bit rate of the encoding to change independent of the URL.
-For example, using a bit rate index the highest encoded bit rate could change from 7Mbps to 8Mbps, but the bit rate index used in the URL could remain as "highest" (or 5, in the previous example).
+Finally, as a given content stream might only be available via multicast for certain representations, the representation also needs to be included in the URL.
+Instead of including the bit rate of the encoding itself in the URL, it is also possible to use a representation identifier.
+For example, if an operate provides video streams with multiple renditions or to represent multiple bit rates more abstractly (e.g., 1=lowest, 2=low, 3=medium, 4=high, 5=highest).
+This has the advantage of supporting renditions with the same bit rate or allowing the actual bit rate of the encoding to change independent of the URL.
+For example, using a Representation ID the highest encoded bit rate could change from 7 Mbps to 8 Mbps, but the Representation ID used in the URL could remain as "highest" (or 5, in the previous example).